smartfile/django-transfer/README.rst

 Uploads are handled using a similar (but reversed) process.
 Nginx supports uploading with `mod_upload`_.
 This is not part of the default server, so you must build nginx with support for uploading.
-If available the upload module will strip file contents from POST requests, save them to temporary files, and then forward those file names to your application.
+If available, the upload module will strip file contents from POST requests, save them to temporary files and then forward those file names to your application.

-1. A client initials an upload (POST reqest).
+1. A client initiates an upload (POST reqest).
 2. The downstream server saves any file(s) to a holding area.
 3. The downstream server forwards the request (minus the file content) to Django.
-4. Django does any processing that is necessary, and returns a response.
+4. Django does any processing that is necessary and returns a response.
 5. The downstream server relays the response to the client.

 To handle downstream uploads in the same way you handle regular file